docker/genai-stack/front-end/README.md

 **Why `global.d.ts` instead of `compilerOptions.types` inside `jsconfig.json` or `tsconfig.json`?**

 Setting `compilerOptions.types` shuts out all other types not explicitly listed in the configuration.
-Using triple-slash references keeps the default TypeScript setting of accepting type information from the entire workspace, while also adding `svelte` and `vite/client` type information.
+Using triple-slash references keeps the default TypeScript setting of accepting type information from the entire workspace while also adding `svelte` and `vite/client` type information.

 **Why include `.vscode/extensions.json`?**